-36. The information officer of a governmental body may refuse a request for access to a record of the body which would be privileged from production in legal proceedings on the ground of legal professional privilege unlessdy: in
+35. The information officer of a governmental body may refuse a request for access to

-- (a) the personentialed to the privilege has waived the privilege; or - (b) the legal proceedings to which the record relates have been finally determined.
+- (a) the person entitled to the privilege has waived the privilege; or - (b) the legal proceedings to which the record relates have been finally determined.